RobinWeitzel/nn-project/_posts/2019-04-16-encoding-a-move-p1.md

 mathjax: true
 tags: project encoding
 ---
-When training a computer to describe chess moves, we first need to tell the computer what move is on board.
+Before we can train a computer to explain chess moves, we first need to communicate the board state to it.
+How many pieces are still on board, who's turn is it and what was the last move?
-The easiest solution is to simply take a picture of the board state before and after a move and let the neural network train on this.
+The easiest solution is to simply take a picture of the board before and after a move and let the neural network train on this.
 Yet forcing the computer to interpret an image made up of thousands (possibly millions) of pixels just to gleam the position of 32 figures on an 8x8 board seems overkill.
 Instead, let's have a look both at more compact methods to save a board state.